ddmitov/perl-executing-browser-qtwebengine/README.md

 ## History

-PEB was started in 2013 by Dimitar D. Mitov as a simple user interface for personal database applications.
+PEB was started in 2013 as a simple user interface for personal database applications.
 PEB QtWebEngine became a separate application in 2018.

 ## [Thanks and Credits](./CREDITS.md)